bahrus/xtal-material/README.md

 3)  It monitors the document.head element for additional template elements and loads them as they get added.
 4)  Once the template is downloaded and inserted into the template, the "loaded" attribute is set.

+Size:  790 bytes gzipped / minified.

 The class BraKet also defines a custom element, "bra-ket", with two purposes:

 1)  It serves as a base class for any web component where the desire is to unite markup together with script, without blending it together in a kind of JavaScript puree.
 Not that there's anything wrong with that.

 2)  It has two properties:  "bra" which points to a template, and "ket" which is a function property, which applies a function to the bra template.
 The ket function could, for example, produce a new custom element, but the sky is the limit.

-The cost of this standalone ES6 module is only 999 bytes (usual conditions apply).
+The cost of this standalone ES6 module is only 780 bytes (usual conditions apply).

 ## Install the Polymer-CLI